The Best Used Electric Cars to Buy in 2025

 Kia e-Niro (2019-2021)

 That version is the one to get if your budget stretches, because its long range makes it a far more viable choice.
-It’s not cheap – many used examples go for £30,000 and upwards – but it’s far more affordable than a Tesla or a Jaguar I-Pace.
-There are also fewer ownership concerns, because Kia rates highly for reliability and you’ll benefit from the remainder of the e-Niro’s seven-year, 100,000-mile warranty.
+It’s not cheap – used examples cost from around £15,000 – but it’s likely to be more affordable than a Tesla or a Jaguar I-Pace.
+There are also fewer ownership concerns, because Kia rates highly for reliability and you’ll likely benefit from the remainder of the e-Niro’s seven-year, 100,000-mile warranty.

 Kia e-Niro Review